TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) proof of any check or money order regarding earnest money or security deposit, other negotiable instruments or dishonored checks issued by the licensee;

-3) an itemized statement of losses of actual cash money that the claimant alleges occurred as a result of conduct identified in Section 20-85 of the Act by a licensed broker, salesperson, leasing agent or unlicensed employee of a broker.
-When no itemized statement is possible, the claimant must state under oath that his or her losses are estimated and that his or her calculation of estimated losses is as accurate as circumstances permit him or her to make.
+3) an itemized statement of losses of actual cash money that the claimant alleges occurred as a result of conduct identified in Section 20-85 of the Act by any licensees, their employees or independent contractors.
+When no itemized statement is possible, the claimant must state under oath that the claimant's losses are estimated and the calculation of estimated losses is as accurate as circumstances permit.

 e) Necessity of Natural Person as a Defendant

-No notice of claim will be recognized or accepted when the underlying complaint does not name at least one natural person (a licensed broker, salesperson, leasing agent or unlicensed employee of a broker) as a defendant.
+No notice of claim will be recognized or accepted when the underlying complaint and post-judgment order does not name at least one natural person (a licensee, its employees or independent contractors) as a defendant and judgment debtor.